-Defendants have not knowingly and intelligently relinquished their objection as to lack of personal jurisdiction.
-See Wood, 132 S.Ct. at 1832.
+Further, Defendants have not knowingly and intelligently relinquished their objection as to lack of personal jurisdiction.
+See Wood, 132 S. Ct. at 1832.
 To the extent that the FTC claims that Defendants have forfeited this claim, the FTC has not pled and cannot show any prejudice or unfair surprise resulting from any failure to plead it previously.
 See U.S. ex rel.
 Kraxberger, 756 F.3d at 1082.
 This defense is thus procedurally adequate and should not be struck.
+The FTC's objections to these two defenses therefore lack merit and should be denied.

-H. First Amendment Rights Are At Issue Here.
+F. First Amendment Rights Are At Issue Here.

-The FTC contends that the Court should strike Affirmative Defense No. 18, which is based on the First Amendment.
-Pl's Sugg. at pp. 8-9.
+The FTC contends that the Court should strike Affirmative Defense No. 7, which is based on the First Amendment.
+Pl's Sugg. at pp. 7-8.
 It argues that this Affirmative Defense is improper because the FTC has the authority to protect the public against deceptive commercial speech, which, the FTC posits, is outside the protections provided by the Constitution.
 Id.